From A Wiki of Ice and Fire

-After Jon's death, King Robert wanted Robert Arryn to become ward of Lord Tywin Lannister at Casterly Rock, as he feared that being raised by his mother would make his namesake weak.
+After Jon's abrupt death, King Robert wanted Robert Arryn to become a ward of Lord Tywin Lannister at Casterly Rock, as he feared that being raised by his mother would make his namesake weak.
 Lysa refused the suggestion brusquely and, against the wishes of the King, fled from King's Landing with her son back to the Vale of Arryn without bidding farewell.

 A Game of Thrones

 The murder of Jon Arryn sets into motion a number of events which lead to complete war in the Seven Kingdoms.
 One trigger is a secret letter Lysa sends to Catelyn, in which she accuses the Lannisters and Queen Cersei in particular of having murdered her husband.